William Stern (psychologist): Work in child development

-Stern greatly influenced the area of child development with the work he did with his wife, Clara.
-They used his three children, Hilde, Gunther, and Eva, as subjects, studying the development of language as well as other aspects of child development that they observed.
+Stern and his wife, Clara, greatly influenced the area of child development and they used their three children, Hilde, Gunther, and Eva, as subjects.
+They studied the development of language as well as other aspects of child development that they observed.
 His children were born in 1900, 1902, and 1904 respectively, and Stern and his wife started the journaling from the day each were born up until they were 12, 10, and 7, respectively.
 The data that they recorded included reactions, babbling, the ability to recall events, lying, moral judgement, and even systematic recording sessions where the child would elicit story narratives and descriptions with one parent while the other jotted down the notes.
-Through their observations Stern found what is called "game theory", which is that child's play is necessary for the personal development of a child.
+Through their observations Stern found what is called "game theory", which is that child's play is necessary for the personal development of a child, as well as convergence theory, where nature and nurture are mutually dependent on each other regarding development.
+He applied convergence theory to the development of language in children, stating that a child does not just mimic what is said to them but instead chooses what words that they comprehend.
+Stern also added that child babbling is less about the meaning of the babbling and more about the emotion that is behind it and that parents can communicate the child’s emotions back.
+This allowed for the children to learn that how they expressed something mattered.

 Intelligence quotient

 During Stern's time, many other psychologists were working on ways to qualitatively assess individual differences.
 Alfred Binet and Théodore Simon, for instance, were developing tests to assess the mental age of children in order to identify learning disabilities, but lacked a standardized way to compare these scores across populations of children.
 Stern suggested a change in the formula for intelligence, which has previously been calculated using the difference between an individual's mental age and chronological age.
 Instead, Stern proposed dividing an individual's mental age by their chronological age to obtain a single ratio.
 This formula was later improved by Lewis Terman, who multiplied the intelligence quotient by 100 to obtain a whole number.

 Stern, however, cautioned against the use of this formula as the sole way to categorize intelligence.
 He believed individual differences, such as intelligence, are very complex in nature and there is no easy way to qualitatively compare individuals to each other.
 Concepts such as feeble mindedness cannot be defined using a single intelligence test, as there are many factors that the test does not examine, such as volitional and emotional variables.